doingandlearning/astro-blog/src/content/posts/discover-your-perfect-api-client-which-one-is-right-for-you.md

 ---
 title: "Discover Your Perfect API Client: Which One Is Right For You?"
-description: "Compare various API testing tools as alternatives to bloated solutions like Postman.
-Review browser-based testing, VS Code Thunder Client, Bruno, Firecamp, Hoppscotch, and Yaak."
+description: "Compare various API testing tools as alternatives to bloated solutions like Postman."
 date: "2024-01-12"
-updateDate: ""
+updateDate: "2025-08-01"
 tags: ["api", "testing", "tools", "postman", "development"]
-draft: true
+draft: false
 youtubeId: "f0p5lOS6se0"
+imageUrl: "/images/api.png"
+imageAlt: "API client"
 ---

 # Discover Your Perfect API Client: Which One Is Right For You?

-> This blog post accompanies the YouTube video: [Watch on YouTube](https://www.youtube.com/watch?v=f0p5lOS6se0)
+import YouTubeEmbed from "../../components/YouTubeEmbed.astro";

+<YouTubeEmbed
+  videoId="f0p5lOS6se0"
+  title="Discover Your Perfect API Client: Which One Is Right For You?"
+/>

 API testing tools are essential for modern development, but finding the right one can be challenging.
 While Postman has become the de facto standard, it's become increasingly bloated and resource-heavy.
 In this comprehensive comparison, we'll explore lightweight alternatives that might be perfect for your workflow.